cyberlis/pploader/README.md

 plugin; simply translate it into python. the java2py tool may even work on existing java plugins (though no promises).

-If your plugin is a single file it must contain metada and main class.
 Main class have to be extended from PythonPlugin class.
 (You don't have to import it, because it is auto imported on plugin startup by scripts/preload.py in pploader.jar).
 Your main class must have onEnable and onDisable method.